August brings heat and drought to the garden. How will the plants and animals handle the hot weather?

 In the south and south east of the UK rainfall is very low during August with just 50mm of rain falling.
 Further north rainfall is higher, especially in north west Scotland.

 Occasionally areas of low pressure over the UK bring exceptionally high rainfall.
 High temperatures and high humidity means that rainfall may be heavy and thunderstorms are likely.
 In between showers there are often spells of warm fine dry weather.
+We’ve already experienced thunderstorms, wind and high rainfall in summer 2017 because the Jet Stream is situated south of the UK keeping all the settled warm weather from Europe away.

 The Year of the Slug

 In August 2012 sunshine was below normal across the UK and it was very wet in the north and west… South West England and Cumbria had more than twice their usual rainfall.
 For farmers the wet and cloudy weather affected yields of fruit, vegetables and cereal crops.
 Gardeners may remember 2012 as the year of the slug.
 The cooler damp conditions suited our slimy friends and many plants suffered or perished.
-Lets hope we don’t have a repeat of that in 2016!
+Lets hope we don’t have a repeat of that this year!

 Whatever the weather I always think that August is amazing.
 It’s the last month of summer and our gardens are bursting with fruit, vegetables, herbs and beautiful flowers visited by bees and butterflies.
 I wish you a very happy month.
 Gillian